 A monetary award that is granted to a student based on financial need.
 A bursary does not require repayment.

-CanTEST is administered through the University of Ottawa to test English-language proficiency.
+The University of Ottawa administers CanTEST to test English-language proficiency.

-The Canadian Academic English Language (CAEL) Assessment is a test designed to measure the English-language proficiency of students planning to study in Canadian postsecondary institutions.
-Visit the CAEL website for more information.
+The Canadian Academic English Language (CAEL) Assessment is a test that measures the English-language proficiency of students planning to study in Canadian postsecondary institutions.

-English Language Diagnosis and Assessment is the name of a group of English as a Second Language experts who develop and administer English Proficiency (ELDA/COPE) tests.
-The tests examine 3 areas of language proficiency: Reading, Writing and Listening.
+English Language Diagnosis and Assessment (ELDA) is the name of a group of English as a Second Language experts who develop and administer English Proficiency (ELDA/COPE) tests.
+The tests examine 3 areas of language proficiency: Reading, writing and listening.